Palm Beach Zoo

-The Palm Beach Zoo & Conservation Society is a non-profit zoological organization located at Dreher Park in West Palm Beach.
+The Palm Beach Zoo is a zoo located at Dreher Park in West Palm Beach Florida.
 The zoo houses hundreds of animals, many of them endangered, within 23-acres of lush tropical habitat.
-The Palm Beach Zoo & Conservation Society is a member of the Association of Zoos and Aquariums and the World Association of Zoos and Aquariums.
+The Palm Beach Zoo is a member of the Association of Zoos and Aquariums and the World Association of Zoos and Aquariums.

 Exhibits and Animals

 Florida Wetlands

 The Florida Wetlands showcases a recreation of a cypress swamp and showcases the following: